BRoe-Code/it3038c-scripts/Python/Project 2/README.md

 ```

-# How To Run Program and Expected Output
+# How to Run the Program and the Expected Output
 Open PowerShell and type the command below replacing ```C:\Example\Snake.py``` with your file path

 ```powershell